Regulatory actions for Nov. 16, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Boston Scientific, Cormedix.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 60 Degrees, Ascendis, Awakn, Chemomab, Kesin, Saptalis, Scirhom, Sirpant, Solid and Xentria.

 Briefs